vaporparty/identitymind-samples/identity-graph-intelligence/README.md

-# Identity Mind Graph Intelligence Sample
+# IdentityMind IdentityLink Graph Sample
-A node and client javascript wrapper around the IdentityMind Identity Link Graph APIs, using [http://sigmajs.org](http://sigmajs.org) and [http://www.chartjs.org/](http://www.chartjs.org/) for visualization.
+A node and client javascript wrapper around the IdentityMind IdentityLink Graph APIs, using [http://sigmajs.org](http://sigmajs.org) and [http://www.chartjs.org/](http://www.chartjs.org/) for visualization.

 ## Running Locally
 Make sure you have [Node.js](https://nodejs.org/en/) installed, then clone our repo and start the node app by running the following commands: